KILTprotocol/docs/docs/develop/01_sdk/04_integrate/04_extension_api.md

 This library includes a CLI tool to create a [DID Configuration Resource](https://identity.foundation/.well-known/resources/did-configuration/#did-configuration-resource).
 This resource is necessary to establish a secure, end-to-end encrypted communication channel between a conforming browser extension and the application backend.

-Run the CLI tool using Yarn as follows:

 <Tabs groupId="yarn-node-choice">
   <TabItem value='yarn' label='Yarn' default>

+  After adding the dependency to your project, run the CLI tool using Yarn as follows:

   ```bash
   yarn createDidConfig --did <your DID> \